Madras Lentils

 How to Make Madras Lentils

-• To accomplish even onion softening, choose an enameled cast iron dutch oven (here is an affordable one) or other very heavy, thick-bottomed cooking vessel or else you’ll end up with burnt onions at the edges and raw ones in the middle.
+• For perfect onion softening without burning, choose an enameled cast iron dutch oven (here is an affordable one) or other very heavy, thick-bottomed cooking vessel or else you’ll end up with burnt onions at the edges and raw ones in the middle.

 • Don’t be shy with the garlic.
 It looks like a lot.
 Heck, it IS a lot.
 But without a boatlaod of spices, the onions, garlic, ginger and cumin really shoulder the flavour load, yielding a mild – but still uber-flavourful – finished dish.